 - Best for a local move – Enterprise Truck Rental

 - Best for a long-distance move – Penske

 Best overall: U-Haul

 Uhaul has a streamlined reservation system that can be used right from your smartphone, allowing for an easy reservation experience.
 They have competitive prices and a broad range of rental truck sizes.
 Their smallest U-Haul rental truck has a 10-foot cargo space and starts at just $19.95 for in-town moves, and their largest truck has a 26-foot cargo space and starts at $39.95 for in-town moves.
 These prices can rise based on gas used, distance traveled, and whether or not you make use of add-ons such as tie-downs, dollies, moving supplies, and insurance.

 Every Uhaul truck rental above the 10-foot selection comes with a built-in ramp for ease of loading and unloading.
 Being a large-scale national company, Uhaul has excellent availability most times of the year.
-Uhaul has a strong history of positive customer satisfaction and their website shows an average of 4/5 star reviews from their customers.
+Uhaul has a strong history of positive customer satisfaction and its website shows an average of 4/5 star reviews from its customers.

 Best for your budget: Budget Truck